Wednesday, January 21, 2026

 shredding the shell game . . . under glass

-a peacable array of mock-ups
+a peaceable array of mock-ups

 gradually falling in sync . . .